dortania/OpenCore-Post-Install/universal/pm.md

 * Ensure CpuPm and Cpu0Ist tables are **NOT** dropped
 * [ssdtPRGen](https://github.com/Piker-Alpha/ssdtPRGen.sh)

-Initialing with OpenCore's setup in the Ivy Bridge section, we recommended users drop their CpuPm and Cpu0Ist to avoid any issues with AppleIntelCPUPowerManagement.kext.
-But dropping these tables have the adverse affect of breaking turbo boost in Windows.
+Initially with the setup in the Ivy Bridge section, we recommended users drop their CpuPm and Cpu0Ist to avoid any issues with AppleIntelCPUPowerManagement.kext.
+But dropping these tables has the adverse affect of breaking turbo boost in Windows.
 So to resolve this, we'll want to keep our OEM's table but we'll want to add a new table to supplement data only for macOS.
 So once we're done creating our CPU-PM table, we'll re-add our OEM's CPU SSDTs.

 To start, grab your config.plist then head to ACPI -> Delete and ensure both of these sections have `Enabled` set to YES: